sujitsaintly5/Port_Scanner_Tool1/README.md

 <h2>Explaination</h2>
 <br>
-Imports
+<h3>Imports</h3>

-socket: This library is essential for network operations.
+<h4>socket:</h4> This library is essential for network operations.
 It allows us to create sockets, connect to hosts, and send/receive data.
 threading: This library provides support for creating and managing threads, enabling concurrent execution of the port_scan function.
 queue: This library is used to create a thread-safe queue, which is crucial for coordinating the work of multiple threads.
 The queue holds the list of ports to be scanned. port_scan Function